2000 | 2001 | 2002 | 2003 | 2004 | 2005 | 2006 | 2007 | 2008 | 2009

-January -- Students move into the Steenrod Building - Wheeling Jesuit's new housing facility for graduate students.
+January - Graduate students move into the former Steenrod School Building - Wheeling Jesuit's new housing facility on Steenrod Avenue.

 Rev. George F. Lundy, S.J. assumed duties as the sixth president of Wheeling Jesuit University on July 31, 2000.
-Lundy brings 30 years of professional experience in education to his new post.
+Lundy brought 30 years of professional experience in education to his new post.